How wireless charging works

 This is done by special materials, called ferrites, which are conducting the magnetic field very well, much better than air does.
 Therefore, the magnetic field has a preference to flow though the ferrite instead of through the air.
 Because of that, hardly any field comes out of the wireless charging system and is therefore inherently safe.

 And what if I put a piece of metal on the transmitter?

 Magnetic fields can heat up metals just like an induction cooker heats a pan.
 However, the transmitter of a wireless charging system can detect if a piece of metal is located on its surface.
 In case it does, the transmitter either does not start at all or shuts down.
 So apart from power transfer, there is communication between the transmitter and receiver.
 Among others, the communication ensures that wireless charging will only take place if the right receiver is put on the transmitter.
 The magnetic field is present only then.

 Furthermore, wireless charging systems must obey a set of rules and regulations related to electromagnetic interference (EMI/EMC), sometimes also called “radio disturbance”, and magnetic fields.
-All ZENS products of course meet these rules and regulations.
+All Zens wireless chargers of course meet these rules and regulations.
 So, is wireless power safe?
 Yes, all kinds of precautions have been taken to make sure that it is.

 Wireless charging versus cabled charging